1991 Wimbledon Championships – Women's singles

 Steffi Graf defeated Gabriela Sabatini in the final, 6–4, 3–6, 8–6 to win the ladies' singles tennis title at the 1991 Wimbledon Championships.
-It was her third Wimbledon singles title and tenth major title overall, while it was Sabatini's third and last appearance in a major final.
+It was her third Wimbledon singles title and tenth major singles title overall.
+It was Sabatini's third and last appearance in a major final.

 Martina Navratilova was the defending champion, but lost in the quarterfinals to Jennifer Capriati.